apisearch-io/docs/ui/reference.md

 well by adding an exclamation mark before the field, like `!metadata.field`.
 * itemsPerPage: number of fields you want to require.
 Pagination will use this value to show number of elements per page
 * highlightsEnabled: enable result highlights.
-By default false.
+By default, false.
 * suggestionsEnabled: enable result suggestions.
-By default false.
+By default, false.
 Can take a boolean value, accepting the default number of suggestions returned (10), or an integer, specifying the number of required suggestions.
 * promote: list of ItemUUID objects with some items you want to promote in your